[skip navigation]

 The ASD Lines Search Form, referred to as the "Lines Form," provides access to transition data for atoms and ions, either in tabular or graphical form.
 Tabular output is available for wavelengths (or wavenumbers, or photon energies, or frequencies), relative intensities, radiative transition probabilities and related quantities, as well as energy level classifications and bibliographic references.
 Graphical output is available in the forms of Grotrian diagrams, line identification plots, and Saha-LTE spectrum plots.
 For some spectra, there is also graphical information on dependences of certain line intensity ratios on electron density and/or temperature in the emitting plasma.
 This information can be useful for plasma diagnostics.

-When loaded in the browser, the Lines Search Form displays only the Main search parameters block.
-At the bottom of this block, there are buttons "Reset Input," "Retrieve Data," "Show Graphical Options," and "Show Advanced Settings."
-When the "Show ..." buttons are clicked, the corresponding blocks of input options appear on the screen, and the buttons change their names to "Hide ..."
+When loaded in the browser, the Lines Search Form displays only the Main search parameters block and the Advanced Settings block below it.
+At the bottom of the Main search parameters block, there are buttons "Reset Input," "Retrieve Data," "Show Graphical Options," and "Hide Advanced Settings."
+When a "Show ..." button is clicked, the corresponding block of input options appears on the screen, and the button changes its name to "Hide ..."
+Conversely, clicking a "Hide ..." button causes the corresponding block of input options disappear, and the button changes its name to "Show ..."

 The Lines Form prompts the user for the following pieces of information: For the description of the output, see the Lines Output section.